karry83/csjunior/course/00_hashtable induction.md

+# overview
+- this chapter is about the basic algorithm of hash table
+- why we need to hash
+- how to hash
+- what is a better hash algorith
 ## excercise : try to find the math test result for students
 - backgroud
   Molly's school recently publishe their middle term results, every students want to know their